MeridianGH/kalliope/README.md

 <br/>

 ### Configuration
-Rename `config_example.json` to `config.json` and replace the placeholders inside with your info:
+Rename or copy `config_example.json` to `config.json` and replace the placeholders inside with your info:
 - A Discord Bot Token (**[Guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)**)
-- Your Application ID which you can find in the `General Information` tab in your Discord application.
+- Your Application ID found in the `General Information` tab in your Discord application.
-- Get your YouTube keys like described in this **[Guide](https://github.com/Walkyst/lavaplayer-fork/issues/18)**.
-Once you have `PAPISID` and `PSID`, set them in the config.
+- Your YouTube keys like described in this **[Guide](https://github.com/Walkyst/lavaplayer-fork/issues/18)**.
+Set `PAPISID` and `PSID` in the config once acquired.
 - Create a Genius API application **[here](https://docs.genius.com/)**, generate an access token and paste it in the config.

 Run `node .\deployCommands.js` _once_ to synchronize the bots commands with Discord.\